-- · Linked operations do not work with video playback or when the alarm is set to play a sound. - · If you use your iPod/iPhone with any other accessories, iPod/iPhone playback detection may not work. - This function works only in Standard mode (→ page 68). - The System On function may not work depending on the RI Dock.
+- Linked operations do not work with video playback or when the alarm is set to play a sound. - If you use your iPod/iPhone with any other accessories, iPod/iPhone playback detection may not work. - This function works only in Standard mode (→ page 78).